-In terms of postoperative results according to Whitaker classification, all cases 100% had class I. Preoperative & post-operative Eye Globe Protrusion Grades among the studied patients and Distribution of the studied patients as regards post-operative results according to Whitaker classification and post-operative complications were illustrated in Table 3.
+In terms of postoperative results according to Whitaker classification, all cases 100% had class I. Preoperative & post-operative Eye Globe Protrusion Grades among the studied patients and Distribution of the studied patients as regards post-operative results according to Whitaker classification and post-operative complications were illustrated in Table 4.

-There was a significant decrease in vertical, horizontal, anteroposterior and orbital dimensions and volume in left orbit compared to right orbit at preoperative, immediately postoperative and at 6 months postoperative in cases with left cononal craniosynostosis (p<0.05).
-Table 4

-There was a significant decrease in vertical, horizontal, anteroposterior and orbital dimensions and volume in right orbit compared to left orbit at preoperative, immediately postoperative and at 6 months postoperative in cases with right cononal craniosynostosis (p<0.05).
-Table 5

-There was no significant difference in vertical, horizontal, anteroposterior and orbital dimensions and volume in right orbit compared to left orbit at preoperative, immediately postoperative and at 6 months postoperative in cases with metopic craniosynostosis (p>0.05).
-Table 6

 Discussion

 The term craniosynostosis indicates the premature, pathologic, partial or complete, fusion of one or more of the cranial vault sutures (8).